MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-E-Certification-Procedures/section-26.83.md

 (k) The certifier must advise each applicant within 30 days of filing whether the application is complete and suitable for evaluation and, if not, what additional information or action is required.

-(l) The certifier must render a final eligibility decision within 90 days of receiving all information required from the applicant under this part.
+(l)(1) The certifier must render a final eligibility decision within 90 days of receiving all information required from the applicant under this part.
 The certifier may extend this time period once, for no more than an additional 30 days, upon written notice to the firm, explaining fully and specifically the reasons for the extension.
 On a case-by-case basis, the concerned OA may give the certifier one deadline extension if it approves a written request explaining why the certifier needs more time.
 The certifier's failure to issue a compliant decision by the applicable deadline is a constructive denial of the application, appealable to DOT under § 26.89.
 In this case, the certifier may be subject to enforcement actions described in §§ 26.103 and 26.105.

-(1) [Reserved]
+(2) [Reserved]

-(2) The certifier must make an entry in DOCR's Online Portal within 5 days of a denial.
-The certifier must enter the name of the firm, names(s) of the firm's owner(s), date of decision, and the reason(s) for its decision.

 (m)(1) A certifier may notify the applicant about ineligibility concerns and allow the firm to rectify deficiencies within the period in paragraph (l) of this section.